1ltr/chatutils/README.md

 # Chatutils
 Alternative embeddable front-end for your Discord server

-A continuation of TN's chatutils, it is such a great project
+This is a continuation of TN's chatutils, because it was such a great project

+It was made private so I made this, a continuation that other people can use and contribute to!

 ## Setup: